unjs/unenv/README.md

 console.log(MockProxy().foo.bar()[0]);
 ```

-Above package doesn't work outside of Node.js and neither we need any platform specific logic!
-When aliasing `os` to `mock/proxy-cjs`, it will be auto mocked using a [Proxy Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which can be recursively traversed like an `Object`, called like a `Function`, Iterated like an `Array`, or instantiated like a `Class`.
+The above package doesn't work outside of Node.js and neither we need any platform-specific logic!
+When aliasing `os` to `mock/proxy-cjs`, it will be auto-mocked using a [Proxy Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which can be recursively traversed like an `Object`, called like a `Function`, Iterated like an `Array`, or instantiated like a `Class`.

-We use this proxy for auto mocking unimplemented internals.
+We use this proxy for auto-mocking unimplemented internals.
 Imagine a package does this:

 ```js
 const os = require("os");